There's a science to persuasion, and you can use it to your advantage in understanding and influencing consumer behavior.

 Consumer behavior refers to the study of what causes individuals and organizations to purchase certain products and support certain brands.
-This area of study focuses primarily on behavior, motivations and psychology, which are influenced by the following three factors, according to Brandwatch:
+This area of study focuses primarily on behavior, motivations and psychology.

-Personal factors.
-Demographics such as age, culture, profession, age and background play major roles in forming consumers' interests and opinions.
+- Personal factors: Audience demographics such as age, culture, profession, age and background play major roles in forming consumers' interests and opinions.

 How can marketing affect consumer behavior and decisions?

 Marketing can be highly effective in influencing consumer behavior.
-Here are some of the factors that contribute to that success, according to an article from Business2Community:
+Here are some of the factors that contribute to that success.

-Imagery and word associations.
-Using imagery and word associations is a great way to attract attention to your brand.
+- Brand imagery and messaging: Using imagery and word associations is a great way to attract attention to your company brand.
 For instance, if you are looking to target young people, you may use popular phrases and memes as a part of your campaign.
-This causes your audience to start to associate your product with things they already see as hip and trendy.
+This causes your audience to associate your product with things they already see as hip and trendy.

-- Nostalgia, fear and other emotions.
-Another major way marketing affects consumer behavior is by evoking emotions such as nostalgia and fear.
-For instance, if a product is tied to certain brands, thoughts, images or music from your childhood, this may influence you to buy a product as a way to recapture your youth.
-On the other hand, if a marketing campaign causes you to become scared or fearful, you may be influenced to buy the product as a way to relieve anxiety and protect yourself.
+- Audience's memories: Another major way marketing affects consumer behavior is by evoking emotions such as nostalgia and fear.
+For instance, if a product is tied to certain brands, thoughts, images or music from your childhood, this may influence your feelings of brand loyalty.
+On the other hand, if a marketing campaign makes you fearful, you may be influenced to buy the product as a way to relieve anxiety and protect yourself.

 6 principles of influence